djangocon/2021.djangocon.us/EDITORS_GUIDE.md

 ## Front Matter

 The front matter for pages like sponsors, blog posts, and organizers contains custom variables for each item, located between the triple-dashed lines.
-The values should be in quotes, example: `name: "Jeff Triplett"`.
+The values should be in quotes, example: `name: "Bugs Bunny"`.
 Here are a list of possibilities:

 ### Organizers